(Visited 4,116 times, 1 visits today)

-Studio apartments span nearly 700 square feet – the size of many one-bedrooms – and have well-defined sleeping areas.
+Convertible apartments span nearly 700 square feet – the size of many one-bedrooms – and have well-defined sleeping areas.

-Baths have oversized vanities with quartz countertops and stall showers.
+Baths have oversized vanities with quartz countertops and large stall showers.
 Only one of the floor plans features a bath with a tub.

 None of the units have private outdoor space.

 Views.
 Webster Square’s rooftop sundeck affords residents what may very well be the best skyline views available from a Lincoln Park apartment.
 It’ undoubtedly the best from a mid-rise building.

 Some of the units have dramatic views of the skyline to the south.
 The photo above was taken from the kitchen of a 6th-floor apartment.

 Webster Square offers more extensive common-area amenities than you’ll find in most Lincoln Park apartment buildings.